okanasl/yoyoloo/README.md

 ## Notes

-- Currently on Vercel PRO plan, 5 minutes is the max duration for agent to work.
-Long video requests are will probably fail.
+- Currently on Vercel PRO plan, 5 minutes is the duration for edge function timeout.
+Long video requests will probably fail.
 - Please make sure to have at least ~3$ in fal ai credits and ~1$ Anthropic credits.
 The agent will generate 8 seconds scene(s) by default unless you prompt otherwise.
 - Media generation may take long on fal.ai side, please wait if that is the case.
 - Currently messages are not stored.
 So, when you refresh the page, you won't see them again.
 Video asset URL's are stored.